Blane187/RVC_PlayGround/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Thank you for checking out RVC.
+Thank you for checking out RVC_PlayGround.